-You have no idea how easy it is to make Vegan Bacon Bits by Vegan Blueberry if you have TVP at home.
+You have no idea how easy it is to make vegan bacon crumbles by Vegan Blueberry if you have TVP at home.
 With the right combination of spices, you will need like 10 minutes.
 Then you can add them to your favorite meals like mac and cheese, nachos, or even frittata.
 You can use it as a topping for your favorite creamy vegan soup.